 The costs of providing program services and supporting services have been summarized on a functional basis in the statements of activities.
-Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-Such allocations are determined by management on an equitable basis.
+Salaries and related expenses are allocated to the various program and supporting services based on actual or estimated time employees spend on each function.
+The remaining expenses are specifically allocated.